Most Important UX Artifacts That You Should Create

 Many design tools don’t offer the ability to prototype and test, while others provide limited functionality not suitable for accurate testing.

 UXPin’s Preview and Test feature allows designers to launch prototypes with the click of a button.
 Preview and Share allows researchers to conduct tests with users and even make quick changes to iterate during testing–again, no external plugins or applications are required!

 Use UXPin for Product Design

 Design better experiences for your users and keep your most valuable UX deliverables in one place with UXPin.
-Sign up for a free trial and discover how code-based design can revolutionize your product design process.
+Discover how code-based design can revolutionize your product design process.
+Sign up for a free trial.